Kieseritzky Gambit: 6.Nxg4

-6.d4 (Rubinstein Variation)
+6.d4

 This is another common move, and most often continues 6...d6 7.Nd3 Nxe4 8.Bxf4 Bg7 9.c3, leaving an open center.

 8...Qe7 is a common alternative for Black, enabling a discovered check if the knight on e4 moves.
 Thus, White usually responds with 9.Qe2 or 9.Be2.

-5...d6 (Kolisch Defense)
+Kolisch Defense: 5...d6

 This is the main sound alternative to 5...Nf6.
 The main line continues 6.Nxg4 Nf6 7.Nxf6+ (or 7.Nf2) Qxf6, returning the gambited pawn in exchange for quick development.
 Black also often plays 6...Be7, which regains the pawn, most commonly continuing 7.d4 Bxh4+ 8.Nf2 Bg3, leaving the bishop rather confined but difficult to dislodge.

-5...h5?!
-(Long Whip Variation)
+Long Whip Variation: 5...h5?!

 Formerly considered a critical test of the Kieseritzky Gambit, this line is now considered dubious.
 Black goes to considerable lengths to hold on to the pawn, at the expense of a large lead in development and attacking chances for White.
 White's usual reply is 6.Bc4, with play most commonly continuing with 6...Nh6 or 6...Rh7.
 The line 6.Bc4 Rh7 7.d4 Bh6 8.Nc3 is known as the Jaenisch Variation.
 7...d6 and 7...f3 are more common alternatives.